We may earn money or products from the companies mentioned in this post.

 Spend more time talking with your partner and children.
 In my family, we make it a point to always (with rare exceptions) eat dinner together.
 Even if one of us has activities after work/school – we just eat a little later, but together.

 Since I started a more controlled (read restrictive but in a positive way) food plan, I am always looking for ideas for delicious meals and snacks that are gluten, grain, dairy, and egg-free.
+If you know of any good recipes, please comment below!

 Do you have any festive fall recipes you’d like to share?
 If so, I’d love to hear from you!
 Think hearty but healthy soups, chili, steamed root vegetables, sinfully delicious but healthy desserts, you get the idea.
 I am open to all gluten and grain-free suggestions!!